apache/commons-rdf/SITE.md

 Some common tasks:

-* Build the site: `mvn clean site` and then access the generated site at `target/site/index.html`
+* Build the site: `mvn clean package site` and then access the generated site at `target/site/index.html`

-* Publish the site: `mvn clean site scm-publish:publish-scm`
+* Publish the site: `mvn clean package site scm-publish:publish-scm`

 You will need to have `svn` installed.